MGCarta/oncovi/README.md

 # Oncogenicity Variant Interpreter (OncoVI)
 OncoVI is a fully-automated Python implementation of the [oncogenicity guidelines](https://pubmed.ncbi.nlm.nih.gov/35101336/) by Horak et al. (Genetics in Medicine, 2022).

-Starting from the genomic location of the variants in human genome assembly GRCh38, OncoVI:
+Starting from the genomic location of the variants, OncoVI:
 1. performs functional annotation based on the [Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) from Ensembl;
 2. collects biological evidences from the implemented publicly available resources;
 3. classifies the oncogenicity of somatic variants, based on the point-based system for combining pieces of evidence defined by Horak et al.